SuperJura/ESDocs/docs/game-faq/game-faq.md

  - Bigger thresholds when calculating should an object be moved in coop syncing.
  - Enabled distance-based occlusion on custom levels.
 The level will have object popping.

+Note: If you're in-game and toggle this option, you'll need to restart the level to see the changes take effect.

 </details>